Probate Q&A Series

 Understanding Your Rights

 When someone misuses an estate asset, you can request a formal accounting.
 That process lets the court review how the executor managed estate funds.
-North Carolina General Statute §28A-18-2 allows any interested party to demand an accounting.
-If the executor fails to act, you can file a petition in Superior Court.
+North Carolina General Statute §28A-13-10 allows any interested party to seek an accounting from the personal representative.
+If the executor fails to act, you can file a petition before the clerk of superior court.

 N.C.
 Gen. Stat. § 28A-18-2